How long does it take to get a CDL?

 - PAM Transport: $65K-$90K (hometime-friendly)

-- Heartland Express: $70K-$95K (excellent reviews)
+- Heartland Express: $70K-$95K (industry leading reviews)

 - Werner Enterprises: $60K-$85K (training provided)